100 Notable alumni of

 -

 David Frank Kustoff is an American politician and attorney serving as the United States representative from Tennessee's 8th congressional district.
 The district includes the bulk of West Tennessee, but most of its population is in the eastern part of the Memphis area, including the eastern fourth of Memphis itself.
-From 2006 to 2008, Kustoff served as a United States Attorney for the Western District of Tennessee.
-He is one of three Jewish Republicans in Congress, alongside Max Miller and Craig Goldman.
+From 2006 to 2008, Kustoff served as a United States attorney for the Western District of Tennessee.
+He is one of four Jewish Republicans in Congress, alongside Max Miller, Randy Fine and Craig Goldman.

 -